Buy Addenbrooke’s a Robot Appeal

 Robotic surgery is a form of keyhole surgery involving small incisions where the surgeon controls a computer-enhanced robot, mimicking the surgeon’s hands and wrist movements, and allowing absolute precision.

-However, Addenbrooke’s currently only has one robot which is dedicated to kidney, bladder, and prostate cancer patients.
-ACT’s new appeal will help fund another surgical robot, revolutionising patient care across six specialities in the hospital including urology, gynae-oncology, gynaecology, lower GI (gastrointestinal tract), ENT (ear, nose and throat) and HPB (Hepato-Pancreatico-Biliary – diseases of the liver, pancreas and biliary tree) and improving outcomes for many more patients every year.
+Addenbrooke’s currently only has one robot, which is dedicated to kidney, bladder, and prostate cancer patients.
+ACT’s appeal will help fund another surgical robot, revolutionising patient care across six specialities in the hospital including urology, gynae-oncology, gynaecology, lower GI (gastrointestinal tract), ENT (ear, nose and throat) and HPB (Hepato-Pancreatico-Biliary – diseases of the liver, pancreas and biliary tree) and improving outcomes for many more patients every year.

 Kidney surgery can be extremely traumatic for the body.
 An ‘open’ operation to remove a tumour, for example, involves cutting through the stomach muscles to get deep inside the body.
 A surgeon may be removing a tiny tumour, but patients can be left with a huge scar.
 For weeks afterwards, they can struggle to sit up, as the stomach muscles slowly heal.